holmisen/agg/README.md

 script describing the aggregation.

-The script file is based on a DSL which is tailored to make it easy to work on nested data sets.
+The script file is based on a DSL which is tailored to make it easy to work on nested datasets.

 ## Example use